OpenClaw · part 11

 After restart, openclaw models list shows the new entry and your agent will use GPT-5.4 by default.

 The model ships with a 1,050,000-token context window and 128,000 max output tokens.
-For an agent running long research sessions or processing large documents over Telegram, this removes the context ceiling that local 120B models hit around 128K.
+For an agent running long research sessions or chewing through large documents over Telegram, this lifts the context ceiling that local 120B models hit around 128K.

 The tradeoff: GPT-5.4 runs on OpenAI's servers, not locally.
 Anything the agent sends goes through ChatGPT's backend.
 For a personal agent handling trading notes or private data, that's worth thinking about before switching primary models.

-What cost the most time: The TTY requirement.
-The error message is clear, but "interactive TTY" doesn't immediately suggest "use screen sharing."
-SSH with -t feels like it should work and doesn't.
+The biggest time sink: the TTY requirement.
+The error message is clear, but "interactive TTY" doesn't immediately suggest "use screen sharing," and ssh -t feels like it should work but doesn't.

-Transferable diagnostics: When an openclaw config change doesn't reflect in models list, the cause is almost always a missing gateway restart.
+For next time: when an openclaw config change doesn't show up in models list, it's almost always a missing gateway restart.
 The file-watcher reload is real but partial — it handles credentials and routing, not provider registration.

-The pattern that applies everywhere: Auth flows that open a local callback (localhost:1455/auth/callback) cannot be proxied through SSH.
-The browser, the CLI process, and the callback listener all need to run on the same machine.
+The general rule: auth flows that open a local callback (localhost:1455/auth/callback) can't be proxied through SSH.
+The browser, the CLI process, and the callback listener all have to run on the same machine.

 Checklist